 But you can’t choose a viable solution without being able to measure the success of your omnichannel fulfillment plan.
 While many metrics are similar to what you might measure in-store, others are specific to ecommerce alone due to the different shopping experience and the resources involved in bringing groceries to shoppers (instead of shoppers into stores).

-First you need the right retail performance metrics, which center around:
+First you need the right retail performance metrics.

 Online Grocery KPI #1: Revenue per Visitor